imtiaz-risat/Cracked-SPL-II/README.md

    ```

 2. **Install Dependencies**:
-   Navigate to the `client` and `server` directories and install the required npm packages.
+   Navigate to the `client` directory and install the required npm packages.
    ```bash
    npm install
    cd client